fregu856/segmentation/README.md

 ## Documentation:

 preprocess_data.py:
-- ASSUMES: that all KITTI training images have been placed in data_dir/KITTI/data_object/training/image_2, that all corresponding labels have been placed in data_dir/KITTI/data_object/training/label_2 and that data_dir/KITTI/data_tracking/testing/image_02 contains the 0000, 0001, 0004 and 0012 sequence directories.
+- ASSUMES: that all Cityscapes training (validation) image directories have been placed in data_dir/cityscapes/leftImg8bit/train (data_dir/cityscapes/leftImg8bit/val) and that all corresponding ground truth directories have been placed in data_dir/cityscapes/gtFine/train (data_dir/cityscapes/gtFine/val).
 - DOES: script for performing all necessary preprocessing of images and labels.
 *****

 model.py:
-- ASSUMES: that preprocessing_data.py has already been run (or at least that caffemodel_weights.pkl has been placed in 2D_detection/data).
+- ASSUMES: that preprocess_data.py has already been run.
-- DOES: contains the SqueezeDet_model class.
+- DOES: contains the ENet_model class.
 *****

 utilities.py: